mumble-voip/mumble-www/hugo/content/downloads.md

 Note that we are no longer able to support macOS < 10.13 since [Qt does not support](https://doc.qt.io/qt-5/macos.html#supported-versions) these versions anymore.

+Note also that you have to **uninstall any previous Mumble version** before installing 1.4, since the **upgrade path is unfixably broken**.
+See [here](https://github.com/mumble-voip/mumble/issues/5076) for more info.

 ## Suggested Mumble Version